Harinder02/daily-diary-TR-102/README.md

  C)- know about dark web
  D)-steps of ethical hacking and penidration testing E)- complete lab of carrer of cyber security on tryhackme

+( 20 june 2024)
+ a)- networking fundamentals
+ b)-information gathering

+ (21 june 2024)
+ a)-show the working of wifi attack b)-show the working of bd foods